 The Career Services Center is your gateway to finding and hiring students for your campus jobs.

-Posting a campus job is easy and convenient through our online database, SpartanCareers.
+Posting a campus job is easy and convenient through our online database, Handshake.
 You will need an account to get started.
 If you have an account already and don't know your password, click Forgot Password and the system will generate a new one.
+If you do not have an account, please follow the step-by-step instructions on the Handshake guides provided below under “Resources for Student Employment”.
 You can continue to make changes to your account including your employer profile and updating previously posted jobs.

 The following are forms essential for any supervisor managing a student employee, including work-study forms and tax information.
 Please also visit UNCG Conduct Policies for Students to familiarize yourself with the student code of conduct.